privacyidea/privacyidea/doc/glossary.rst

         The amount of time in which each totp is valid is called a timestep.
 Possible values are 30 or 60(seconds), default is 30.
 If you haven’t used your otp within that window, it will no longer be valid, and you’ll need to request a new one to gain access to your application.

+   Revoked Token
+        Tokens can be revoked.
+Usually this means the token is disabled and locked.
+A locked token can not be modified anymore.
+It can only be deleted.
+Certain token types like certificate may define special actions when revoking a token.